Welcome, friends!

 Have you ever loved something so much, it became an obsession?
 And no, not the creepy, borderline-stalking, kind of obsession, I mean in the passionate, live-for-it kinda way.

-My mission, as a third generation artist, is to design and curate expertly crafted, high-quality handmade and Native American jewelry that make you feel like you’re part of something special.
+My mission, as a third generation artist, is to design and curate expertly crafted, high-quality handmade and Native American jewelry that makes you feel like you’re part of something special.
 Each time you slip on your favorite Calli Co. item, you’re actually wearing a little piece of history.
 My hope is that my pieces will become the keepsakes and memories you’ll hold forever, to be woven into the fabric of your own heritage and passed down from your generation and beyond.

 This is my history…